architect/arc.codes.next/src/docs/en/reference/runtime-helper-reference/arc.http.md

 ## Middleware

 `arc.http` can accept multiple functions and execute them in the order they are passed.
 If the function does not end the request/response cycle, you must call `next()` to proceed to the next function, similar to Express style middleware.
+The final function call must end with a valid response object.

 In the following example we define `validate` middleware function.
 When this Lambda function is invoked, it will execute `validate()` then continue onto `handler()` and return the response to the client.
 ```js